Skip to main content

 Alternative Containers, Cremation Caskets, and Rental Caskets

 You may have heard people refer to certain metal caskets as “gasketed.”
-A gasketed casket, also known as a protective casket, is sealed with a rubber gasket to keep the elements from entering the casket.
-While this seal will protect the casket for a long time, it will not preserve it indefinitely.
-It simply delays the natural process of decomposition.
+A gasketed casket, also known as a protective or sealer casket, is sealed with a rubber gasket to keep the elements from entering the casket.
+A non-gasketed or non-sealer casket doesn’t have a sealing system, but it still closes securely.

-Burial Vault or Grave Liners
+5. Do You Need a Burial Vault or Grave Liner?

-Grave liners and burial vaults are outer burial containers that play an important structural role in maintaining the level of the ground in a cemetery.
-Over time, caskets deteriorate, weighed down by six feet of earth and the heavy machinery used to dig graves.
+Grave liners and burial vaults are outer burial containers that play an important structural role in maintaining level ground in a cemetery.
+Over time, caskets deteriorate, weighed down by six feet of earth and the heavy machinery used to maintain the cemetery grounds.
 When this happens, the ground sinks, leaving an uneven landscape in the cemetery.
-To avoid this, caskets are usually placed in solid structures that can bear the weight of the earth, helping to maintain the structure of the cemetery grounds.
-The grave liner or burial vault holds the casket solely for this purpose.
-Though not required by law, most cemeteries require the use of a burial vault or grave liner.
-However, green cemeteries and nature preserves generally do not.
-Do some research into the cemetery that you are considering if you do not wish to have an outer burial container.

 Skip to content